River Coquet: History

 The earliest known reference to the River Coquet is found in the 8th century Ravenna Cosmography, where it is known as Coccuueda.
 Bede referred to Cocuedi fluminis.
 This can be roughly translated to 'Red River', perhaps reflecting the red porphyritic pebbles found here in large numbers.
+Alternatively, a recent emerging theory proposes the river took its name in the Anglo-Saxon period after an area of land between the Coquet and river Wansbeck called the "Cocwudu" meaning "cock wood", with the river therefore taking its name via a process of back-formation.

 The area provides the background to William Gibson's poem The Sailor or the Coquet Cottage.
 This and other poems, some in the Scottish dialect, were published in 1828.
 Copies of this very rare book are in the British Library and also in the Duke of Northumberland's library at Alnwick Castle.

 Water quality

 The Environment Agency measure the water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

 The water quality of the River Coquet system was as follows in 2019.

 The reasons for the tidal section being less than good are physical modification of the channel and run-off of nutrients from agricultural land.
-Like many rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.
+Like most rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE), perfluorooctane sulphonate (PFOS) and mercury compounds, none of which had previously been included in the assessment.